 "We just did not have internet access.
 Even knowing that it existed, we had not seen it," says Aydé Valenzuela, director of school number 36051, which serves Moya’s students.
 "Now, everything has changed," she adds.

-Internet para Todos (IpT), or Internet for Everyone, is responsible.
+Internet para Todos (IpT), or Internet for All, is responsible.
 The company formed out of a collaboration between IDB Invest, the private-sector arm of the IDB Group, Telefónica, Facebook and the Development Bank of Latin America (CAF).
 Its first antenna was launched on June 28 in Moya, and work is proceeding swiftly: IpT is planning to bring 4G mobile internet access to an average of 27 locations per day.
 By the end of 2021, the company estimates that it will have connected 6 million people in more than 30,000 rural areas in Peru.

 "This is a unique and innovative project of a transformative nature," says Gema Sacristán, Chief Investment Officer at IDB Invest.
 "With projects like this, we will help close the connectivity gap and solve the development challenges facing Latin America and the Caribbean."